-CoOportunity Health's operations are carried out in alliance with two primary business partners: HealthPartners, Inc. (HPI), a cooperatively governed, member owned health system and insurer that is NCQA accredited at the Excellent level, and Midlands Choice, the largest, non-insurer owned provider network in Iowa and Nebraska that is fully accredited by URAC as a Credentialing Verification Organization (CVO).
-CoOportunity Health also delegates credentialing to MultiPlan for their national rental networks, MultiPlan and Private Healthcare Systems, Inc. (PHCS).
+CoOportunity Health's operations are carried out in alliance with two primary business partners: HealthPartners Administrators, Inc. (HPAI), a cooperatively governed, member owned health system and insurer that is NCQA accredited at the Excellent level, and Midlands Choice, the largest, non-insurer owned provider network in Iowa and Nebraska that is fully accredited by URAC as a Credentialing Verification Organization (CVO).

-HealthPartners provides services related to membership and enrollment, claims processing, product and distribution support, member/customer service, utilization management, medical/behavioral management, case management, disease management, pharmacy management, measurement and reporting, including HEDIS® and CAHPS® measurement and reporting.
+HPAI provides services related to membership and enrollment, claims processing, product and distribution support, member/customer service, utilization management, medical/behavioral management, case management, disease management, pharmacy management, measurement and reporting, including HEDIS® and CAHPS® measurement and reporting.